Restoration of Leather Bindings

 Workshop Fee (includes materials fee): $720

 This is an in-person workshop.
-As of January 2023, masks are strongly encouraged but not required unless otherwise indicated.
+As of January 2023, masks are not required unless otherwise indicated.

 Successful book restoration requires patience, skill, and a thorough understanding of binding structures and materials.
 Nowhere is this more true than when restoring leather bindings.
 Firstly, leather bindings have a more complex structure than cloth case bindings – laced on boards, sewn headbands, hollow backs and so on.
 Secondly, old leather can be fragile and difficult to handle, and requires careful working with specialized tools to lift and re-glue it during the rebacking process.
 And thirdly, in order to achieve a successful reback, one must be adept at paring, dyeing and applying repair leather to the original binding.